morethemesbaby/indieweb/WORDPRESS.md

 While in admin all new content should be displayed centered around a content chunk using the admin dashboard display style, on front-end they should be displayed using different facets and different visual styles.

-For example in the main feed after every article a summary of content growth can be displayed; current interactions and reactions can be displayed between articles as a regular feed item; the display should be themeable and configurable; and so on.
+For example in the main feed after every article a summary of content growth can be displayed; current interactions and reactions can be displayed between articles as a regular feed item; the display should be themeable and configurable; a special section should be created for comments, likes; or another with referenced authors and sources.
+And more.

-## Technology

-### Content to data
-The only technology I’m aware of capable to convert monolithic content into atomic chunks is Gutenberg.
-Gutenberg decomposes post content into independent blocks.

-This technology is new and [not ready for prime time yet](https://morethemes.baby/2018/11/14/playing-with-gutenberg-and-react/).
-However if one creates her own custom blocks not relying on the official set it can be made to work.

-### Annotating data
-Right now an IndieWeb block set can be created which can deconstruct monolithic post / page content into annotated blocks.

-Another approach would be to make a plugin which equips any kind of block from any provider with annotations.
-This would be useful in the future to let any block framework join the IndieWeb way.
-Now it seems to impossible to done.

-### Displaying annotated data
-Atomic chunks together with their growth have to be displayed both on the admin interface and the front-end.

-This can be done with Gutenberg blocks.

 ### Future compatibility

 There are two concepts around IndieWeb which might be not be future compatible.

 First it’s not sure the InidieWeb way is the best, and the most popular way, which will gain the support of the masses.

-I guess IndieWeb was the first community who didn’t give up and wired together a solution though a decade long hard work.
+I guess IndieWeb was the first community who didn’t give up and wired together a solution through a decade long hard work.
 Now everybody else is catching up (Mozilla, Mastodon, Diaspora etc.) and it’s time to revise the approach, open up and join forces.

 Second is the Headless CMS space.
 Today no one can expect the platform where you’ve created the content is the same platform which displays it.
 Even true for WordPress.